Skip to content

 Details Amount

-Pupil premium (and recovery premium*) funding carried forward from previous years N/A
+Pupil Premium (and recovery premium*) carried forward N/A

 Part A: Pupil premium strategy plan